How To Stop Steam From Opening On Startup

 Most users are not fond of this feature simply because it makes your PC spend more CPU power loading the Steam client immediately after booting up, unnecessarily slowing down every other process as a result.

-If you find this annoying and want to change it, this guide contains everything you need to know about doing it right.
+If you find this irritating and want to modify it, this guide contains all the details you need to know about doing it correctly.

 Table of ContentsShow